Skip to main content

 There may be a myriad of reasons as to why a person would not be guilty of driving under the influence.
 They could have blood shot eyes and alcohol on the breath but that by itself does not give rise to establishing that their faculties are impaired.
 There must be something about the persons driving which draws the inescapable conclusion that their faculties are impaired.

-Caldicott Lawyers recently defended a person who suffers from diabetes and had given off halitosis (which has an ethanol type of smell) when pulled over by police.
+Our Caldicott + Isaacs criminal defence lawyers recently defended a person who suffers from diabetes and had given off halitosis (which has an ethanol type of smell) when pulled over by police.
 We successfully defended this charge of driving under the influence.

 Maximum Penalty For Driving Under The Influence